Farhan-Karim/Facial-Expression-Detection-CNN-Model/README.md

 # Facial-Expression-Detection-CNN-Model
-it contains image classification cnn model with validation accuracy more then 80%
+it contains image classification cnn model code with validation accuracy more then 80%